 Pumpkin cookies are quick and easy to make.
 They lend a spicy taste to your cookie tray.
 Children love them whether you serve them plain or with icing.
 You can make the icing fun by adding orange food coloring or adding orange flavoring and bits of orange zest to the icing.

-3/4 cup margarine or butter at room temp
+- 3/4 cup margarine or butter, at room temperature

 2 cups confectioners sugar